Bankoga/golem/open_problems/connection_problems.md

 > Open Question: Do we want to have problem domain types that connect adjacently outside of the dedicated output layers?

 In the human neocortex, this would be having adjacent broadmann areas connect to each other near the borders via the layers that handle adjacency.
+Also, it would be having the relays connect to each other.
+The relay case is more compelling than the broadmann area case.

+### Distribution Complexity

+> Open Question: Is it a good idea, or even necessary to do the availability based splitting of inputs, and outputs with the ratios used to determine the destinations?

+Answer: I currently do not have a clue!

 ## Unique vs Split Destinations